suhlig/httpspell/README.markdown

 # Misc

-If you produce content with kramdown (e.g. using Jekyll), setting `spellcheck='false'` for an element is a simple as adding this line *after* the element (e.g. heading):
+If you produce content with kramdown (e.g. using Jekyll), an [Inline Attribute List](https://kramdown.gettalong.org/syntax.html#inline-attribute-lists) can be used to set `spellcheck='false'` for an element by adding this line *after* the element (e.g. heading):

 ```
 {: spellcheck="false"}